 Talking to your friends and family about prepping

 When it comes to talking to extended family or friends about preparedness, the importance of raising the topic comes down to how much you care.
 While convincing them isn’t necessarily going to affect your efforts one way or the other, it is good to know the ones you care about are prepared to take care of themselves during times of crisis.

 On the more selfish side of things, convincing the ones you care about to become more self-reliant also helps to ensure they won’t show up on your doorstep during a disaster, expecting you to take care of them.

 Things you can do to convince your friends and family to prepare.

 - Give them the gift of preparedness.
 Give them something small like a vehicle preparedness kit or a first aid kit as a way to open the conversation and help change their mindset.
 It’s also something they can easily wrap their minds around and can help get them thinking about what else they might need.

 - Give them a book.
 A book is a great non-threatening way to introduce the subject.
-Shameless plug alert: The Ultimate Situational Survival Guide is now available on Amazon and Barnes and Noble.
+Shameless plug alert: The Ultimate Situational Survival Guide is now available on Amazon.
 It covers just about every type of disaster, threat, and crisis your loved ones will ever face.

 - Use what’s in the news.
 When there’s a disaster in the news, use it as a way to bring up the topic.
 Don’t go overboard, but try to get the conversation started and try to get your friends or family thinking about what they would do in that situation.